kahhian/keiis/README.md

 #### https://docs.chocolatey.org/en-us/choco/setup

-#### 3. After installing Chocolatey, enter these lines one by one in Command Prompt:
+#### 3. After installing Chocolatey, enter these lines one by one in Command Prompt(run as administrator):
 ```
 choco install musescore git fluidsynth wget
 ```